All Episodes

 Their voice, although they did speak up, didn't they?

-I think we heard from them loud and clear, and I think there's cautious optimism, and I love the fact that they're so generous and so giving, and the community aspect of it is something that we've lost because we're given 24-7 the fact that we're not that great and that we've done this and we're that.
+And the community aspect of it is something that we've lost because we're given 24-7 the fact that we're not that great and that we've done this and we're that.

-I mean I I find so many movies uh I I have more selections than ever before and I find myself more often than not saying this is crap.
+I mean, I find so many movies, I have more selections than ever before, and I find myself more often than not saying, this is crap, I'd rather just turn the TV off and go to bed.

-I mean it frustrates me because I'd love to watch a good movie.
+I mean, it frustrates me because I'd love to watch a good movie.

-It's where the money is, and and they think, and of course the box office is down right now quite a bit, but at the same time, it's you individually as an actor in this business, you choose those projects that you think people would want to see.
+But at the same time, it's individually as an actor in this business, you choose those projects that you think people would want to see.

-Um so you pick and choose.
+So you pick and choose.

-Like these series that get very dark.
+Like these series, they get very dark.

 I don't watch them anymore.